iamseeley/ts-wiki/pages/wiki.md

 ## How it started

- I gave myself the challenge of building a simple static site generator that would act as my personal wiki and my portfolio.
-I wanted it to be extremely bare bones, with as few dependencies as possible.
+ I gave myself the challenge of building a simple static site generator that would act as my personal wiki and portfolio.
+I wanted it to have as few dependencies as possible.

 At the time of creating this, I was studying Go and I discovered the html/template package and Blackfriday.
 I thought these tools would work well for what I wanted to do.